Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-\citet{christiano_preferences_2017} propose modeling of a latent numerical representation from qualitative preference-based feedback that can be used for reward shaping.
-This learned latent numerical representation $\tilde{h}$ is interpreted as the latent human reward function.
-In order to train a RL agent reward shaping with replacement is employed such that $\tilde{h}$ replaces $r(s, a)$.
-Human preference feedback $h$ is given in-relation to pair-wise trajectory segments drawn from an agent's experiences.
-Informally, a trajectory segment is just a short clip from an agent interacting with an environment.
+\citet{christiano_preferences_2017} present an alternative learning from preferences (LfP) framework that is quite distinct from the frameworks discussed so far.
+This novel approach specifically centers around preference-based learning, aiming to extract a latent reward function from qualitative feedback expressed through preferences between behaviors.
+Intuitively, this framework can be interpreted as combining feedback modeling with reward shaping.
+Here the feedback model is designed to learn a latent numerical representation $\hat{h}$ that is interpreted as the human's latent reward function.
+In order to train an RL agent, reward shaping with replacement is employed such that $\hat{h}(s, a)$ replaces the reward function $r(s, a)$.

+In the proposed LfP framework, humans contribute preference feedback $h$ by evaluating pairwise trajectory segments drawn from the agent's experiences.
+Informally, a trajectory segment is just a short clip from an agent interacting with an environment (i.e., clip of a behavior).
 Formally, a trajectory segment $\sigma$ is a short sequence of observations (i.e., states) $O_t \in \mathcal{O}$ and actions $A_t \in \mathcal{A}$ of length $k$ such that

 The first trajectory segment $\sigma^1$ is said to be preferred to another $\sigma^2$ if $\sigma^1 \succ \sigma^2$ such that

 Given a reward function $r : \mathcal{O} \times \mathcal{A} \rightarrow \mathbb{R}$, the authors make the assumption that if a trajectory segment is preferred over another, the preferred trajectory segment must have a higher total reward: